The Pangaea Supercontinent

 At one point in time, all continents were merged together as one supercontinent.

 This supercontinent “Pangaea” (sometimes spelled Pangea) eventually tore apart from continental drift.
 But it took millions of years to do this.

 So how do we know that Pangaea existed?

 There were several clues that led to the discovery of the Pangea supercontinent.

 The first clue that continents were all connected is how they fit like a jigsaw puzzle

 Like a jigsaw puzzle, the Earth’s crust has 15 or 20 separate pieces of minor and major plate tectonics.
-These pieces are the plate tectonics that ride on soft melted rock underneath.
+These pieces are the plate tectonics that rides on the soft melted rock underneath.

 All continents were together as a supercontinent (Pangaea).
 Over time, these continents have broken apart and moved apart through continental drift.

-But it wasn’t until we started exploring beneath the oceans until we realized the vast chains of mount on the ocean sea floor.
-These ridges and trenches are scars from opening up of plates at ridges.
+But it wasn’t until we started exploring beneath the oceans that we realized the vast chains of mountains on the ocean seafloor.
+These ridges and trenches are scars from the opening up of plates at ridges.